misiektoja/lol_monitor/docs/troubleshooting.md

 Authentication asks Riot for the platform status of your region, which is the cheapest call that proves the key is accepted.
 The key itself is never printed.
 Target then looks up the account behind the Riot ID with the same key.
 When the key does not validate, or when no region is available to route the request, both lookups are skipped rather than reported as a second failure.

-The Notifications section **signs in to the configured SMTP server** without sending anything.
-The ready row lists the **alert categories** email would deliver.
+The Notifications section **signs in to the configured SMTP server** without sending anything, then checks the webhook destination, its headers and its alert choices without contacting the service.
+The private webhook URL is never displayed.
+Each ready row lists the **alert categories** that channel would deliver.

-When email validates and you are at a terminal, doctor then offers to send **one real test message**, behind its own confirmation.
+When a channel validates and you are at a terminal, doctor then offers to send **one real test message** through it, behind its own confirmation.
+Each channel is asked about separately, so approving the email test never sends a webhook.
 Declining is the default.
 Nothing is sent without an explicit `y`, so a scripted or containerized run stays message-free.
-The `Summary` line is printed after that test finishes and counts its result, so the sentence and the exit code always describe the same run.
+The `Summary` line is printed after those tests finish and counts their results, so the sentence and the exit code always describe the same run.

 The report ends with a **Next steps** block naming the command that starts monitoring, carrying the same `--config-file` and `--env-file` this run checked.
 It carries the target this run used, leaves it out when the configuration file already supplies both values and otherwise shows `<riot_id> <region>` for you to replace.
 While a check is failing it asks for the failures first.